 In order to create the vast amount of graphics and animations required, development of these titles was split between EA’s own internal team, working on PlayStation 2 and an external team at Eurocom in Derby, UK working on GameCube and Xbox.
 The majority of the design work was done internally at Electronic Arts with regular brainstorming sessions and meetings at Eurocom to keep everyone updated and discuss all the issues you would imagine arising from developing different levels at two different sites and across three different formats.

-As with all of the extensions and adaptations from the books this task was undertaken with utmost seriousness - we knew that readers would take away from our videogames a picture of Hogwarts in their minds that would influence the way they'd imagine it in the books, so, for example, adding an extra door to reach the Grounds is not an option - it would break the rules laid down within the stories.
+As with all of the extensions and adaptations from the books we undertook the task with utmost seriousness – we knew that readers would take away from our video games a picture of Hogwarts in their minds that would influence the way they’d imagine it in the books.
+For example, adding an extra door to reach the Grounds is not an option – it would break the rules laid down within the stories.
 Likewise, the often-referenced Entrance Hall does not feature at all in the movies, but the one we created for the Chamber of Secrets games is exact to its descriptions in the fiction.

 Concerning my role on the project, as Lead Designer my work involved constructing the adventure, co-writing the voice scripts, designing the majority of the levels, the functionality of the various memory screens and then joining the game programmers and designers by coding the game logic in ‘game script’ (a type of computer language created for the project to allow control of everything from the game cameras to the gnomes that populate the Burrow.)